cherylsoberaness-sys/conecta4/README.md

 ## Overview

-Connect Four is a two-player game where players take turns dropping pieces into a vertical board.
+Connect Four is a two player game where players take turns dropping pieces into a vertical board.
 The goal is to connect **three pieces in a row** vertically, horizontally, or diagonally.

 This implementation runs in the terminal and supports:

 - Computer vs Computer
 - Computer vs Human

-Computer players use an **oracle-based system** to analyze the board before choosing a move.
+Computer players use an **oracle based system** to analyze the board before choosing a move.

 Human players can also **request help from the oracle** to see the classification of each column before deciding where to play.